neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 1. Body part lines end with semicolons.
 1. Variables are identified by $ and usually contained in brackets to separate them from surrounding text.
 1. Most user defined information is contained within double quotations.
-1. Comments begin with # or can be included in the promise so that Cfengine will print them during a run (comment => "My comment").
+1. Comments begin with # or can be included in the promise so that CFEngine will print them during a run (comment => "My comment").

 If you follow the examples contained in this paper you’ll not have to worry much about syntax.

-There are three Cfengine commands you'll need to use for these examples.
+There are three CFEngine commands you'll need to use for these examples.
 The server is started by cf-serverd.
 After starting it will fork to the background.
-The command cf-promises will validate a Cfengine policy.
+The command cf-promises will validate a CFEngine policy.
 It is a good way to check for syntax errors.
 Finally cf-agent is the agent that will do the work.
 Using the -v and -n options will allow you to test and debug your policy.

-The promises.cf file is the first file that Cfengine reads.
+The promises.cf file is the first file that CFEngine reads.

     1  #######################
     2  # promises.cf